-Excellence Impact Quality and efficiency of the implementation Clarity and pertinence of the project's objectives.
-Quality of the proposed coordination and/or support measures including soundness of methodology.
-Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions due to the project.
-Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities.
-Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall.
-Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.
+- Clarity and pertinence of the project's objectives. - Quality of the proposed coordination and/or support measures including soundness of methodology. - Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions due to the project. - Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities. - Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall. - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.

-Evaluation scores will be awarded for the criteria, and not for the different aspects listed in the table.
+Evaluation scores will be awarded for the criteria, and not for the different aspects listed in the tables.
 For full applications, each criterion will be scored out of 5.
 The threshold for individual criteria will be 3.
 The overall threshold, applying to the sum of the three individual scores, will be 10.